dzakyabdi/StockbitTakeHomeTestMobile/README.md

    as the base language

 3. Node JS
-  Appium’s server is written in JavaScript and runs on Node.js.
+  \nAppium’s server is written in JavaScript and runs on Node.js.
 When you install Appium (npm install -g appium), you’re actually installing a Node.js package.
 Running the Appium server (appium) starts a Node.js process that listens for WebDriver (JSON Wire Protocol / W3C WebDriver) commands.
 Each Appium driver (like appium-uiautomator2-driver or appium-espresso-driver) is a Node.js package.
 Node.js allows Appium to load, manage, and update these drivers dynamically.

 Node.js provides an event-driven environment for:
 - Logging and reporting test actions in real-time